Over the last decade, the B2B marketing landscape has changed dramatically.

 “At Wyatt, we’re increasingly looking at engineers, specifiers and installers as the influential target personas.
 These gatekeepers spend significant amounts of time researching solutions and collating this information for senior execs, who don’t have the capacity (or knowledge) to get weighed down in the detail.
 While CMOs, CIOs and CTOs give final authority, the heavy influence throughout the purchase journey often comes from below.”

-If you’re interested in learning more about brand storytelling and marketing for your business, get in touch with one of the experts at Wyatt International.
+If you’re interested in learning more about brand storytelling and marketing for your business, get in touch with us via email at firstname.lastname@example.org or call us on 0121 454 8181.
 We’ve been breaking boundaries since 1964.